-Two separate projects in the region has led us to work in the region in the past and has given us a good understanding of the area and terrain.
+Two separate previous projects in the region have given us a good understanding of the area and terrain.
 Much of the rainforests occupied by the Pygmies are threatened by deforestation so this is a rare opportunity to experience the realities of a stripped back lifestyle in the heart of the Congo while it still exists as we know it.
 Using packrafts, the team will access an area of the jungle scarcely seen by visitors with minimal environmental impact and at a pace which lends itself to total immersion.

 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about Our Approach here.
 The following is the outline plan for this classic expedition – the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Expedition Handbook which is available on request or upon application to join the team.

-From Brazzaville we drive north, over the savannah plains and then into tropical forest.
-It takes two days to reach Pokola, a small town built up around the forestry industry in the far north of the country.
+From Brazzaville we fly north, over the savannah plains and then into tropical forest to Ouesso.
+From there drive to Pokola, a small town built up around the forestry industry in the far north of the country.
 Here we stock up on supplies before driving the final 250km north on dirt roads to the river.

 On arriving at the river, we will inflate our packrafts – robust one man inflatable rafts – before paddling downstream through the forest for two days.
 On arrival at the village, we will see what is happening – quite literally.
 We may continue our journey, walking into the forest for a few hours more to one of the other pygmy villages, it depends on where they main community is at that time.
 From here on in, we are on pygmy time.

-After spending five or six days in the forest we will make our way back to the river and get a lone motorboat to take us back upstream to our vehicles and a welcome hotel bed.
-From here it is another 3 days back to Brazzaville for a celebratory group dinner.
-The expedition will officially end after breakfast on the final day but in case of delays on our journey back from Pokola you should book onward travel from Brazzaville to leave no earlier than 20:00 on this day.
+After spending five or six days in the forest we will make our way back to the river and get a lone motorboat to take us back upstream to our vehicles and a welcome hotel bed in Pokola.
+From here we retrace our journey to Brazzaville for a celebratory group dinner.
+The expedition will officially end after breakfast on the final day but in case of delays on our journey back from Pokola you should book onward travel from Brazzaville to leave no earlier than 2000 on this day.

 Secret Compass expeditions are achievable by anyone with a healthy lifestyle and a good level of general fitness.
 The biggest challenge on this culturally immersive expedition will be dealing with remote jungle living and a poor diet.
 The heat and humidity, together with basic sleeping and living conditions, can take its toll.
 Teammates will also need to be comfortable paddling an inflatable raft for two days.
 Teammates who arrive without meeting the agreed minimum fitness requirements can jeopardise themselves and the expedition’s goal so do take training seriously, prepare as appropriate and arrive fit and ready to go.
 Teammates must be comfortable with the following.